Biafra: Under independent Nigeria

+Nigerian civil war

-After returning to Nigeria, the federal government reneged on the agreement and unilaterally declared the creation of several new states including some that gerrymandered the Igbos in Biafra.
-On 26 May the Ojukwu decreed to secede from Nigeria; after consultations with community leaders from across the Eastern Region.
+On 26 May, Ojukwu decreed secession from Nigeria after consultations with community leaders from across the Eastern Region.
 Four days later, Ojukwu unilaterally declared the independence of the Republic of Biafra, citing the Igbos killed in the post-coup violence as reasons for the declaration of independence.
 It is believed this was one of the major factors that sparked the war.
 The large amount of oil in the region also created conflict, as oil was already becoming a major component of the Nigerian economy.
 Biafra was ill-equipped for war, with fewer army personnel and less equipment than the Nigerian military, but had advantages over the Nigerian state as they were fighting in their homeland and had the support of most Biafrans.

 The FMG attacked Biafra on 6 July 1967.
-Nigeria's initial efforts were unsuccessful; the Biafrans successfully launched their own offensive, and expansion efforts; occupying areas in the mid-Western Region in August 1967.
-However, with the support of British, American and Russian governments, Nigeria turned the tide of the war.
+Nigeria's initial efforts were unsuccessful; the Biafrans successfully launched their own offensive and expansion efforts, occupying areas in the mid-Western Region in August 1967.
+This led to the creation of the Republic of Benin, a short lived puppet-state.
+However, with the support of the British, American, and Soviet governments, Nigeria turned the tide of the war.
 By October 1967, the FMG had regained the land after intense fighting.
 In September 1968, the federal army planned what Gowon described as the "final offensive".
 Initially, the final offensive was neutralised by Biafran troops.
 In the latter stages, a Southern FMG offensive managed to break through the fierce resistance.

+Due to the proliferation of television and international news organizations, the war found a global audience.
+1968 saw the images of malnourished and starving Biafran children reach the mass media of Western countries, leading many non-governmental organisations to become involved to provide humanitarian aid, leading to the Biafran airlift.